askST: New to filing income tax? Here’s a guide

 - Singpass account/Singpass foreign user account

-- Form IR8A from your employer (if your employer is not participating in the Auto Inclusion Scheme)
+- Form IR8A from your employer (if your employer is not participating in the Auto-Inclusion Scheme)

-- Particulars of your dependants, such as parents or children, for new relief claims
+- particulars of your dependants, such as parents or children, for new relief claims

-- Details of rental income from your property and other income, if any
+- details of rental income from your property and other income, if any

-Under the Auto Inclusion Scheme, employees’ income information will be automatically filled up in their tax returns by their employers.
+Under the Auto-Inclusion Scheme, employees’ income information will be automatically filled up in their tax returns by their employers.

 Q: What are tax reliefs and how do I know which ones I am eligible for?